Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 SELECT COUNT(*)
 FROM retail_sample_data.so_sales_fact
 ```
-You have only have one year of sales data in your data warehouse because that was the data queried the most.

 #### Step 2: Explore the offloaded historical data.

-Although that year of data was queried the most, many companies need to keep up to 10 years of historical data for compliance.
+You have only have one year of sales data in your data warehouse because that was the data queried the most.Many companies need to keep up to 10 years of historical data for compliance.
 Vantage exports the older data on a monthly basis and loads into Amazon S3 for long-term storage.
 With Teradata Vantage, you can seamlessly access the offloaded data and join it with the rest of the data to get insights over long-term trends and handle audit requests with ease.
 This includes using existing queries and reports that would otherwise need to be rewritten.

 Use the READ_NOS function to get a list of files and sizes from the offloaded data: